abhilashkrishnan/realtime-transaction-statistics/README.md

 Requirements

 For the Rest API, the most important and maybe most challenging requirement is to make GET /statistics execute in constant time and memory.
-Note, however, that this is not the only requirement so it is strongly recommended that you tackle this last.
+Note, however, that this is not the only requirement so it is strongly recommended to tackle this last.

 These are the additional requirements for the solution:

-    You are free to choose any JVM language to complete the challenge in, but your application has to run in Maven.
+    Free to choose any JVM language to complete the challenge in, but your application has to run in Maven.

     The API has to be threadsafe with concurrent requests.